How a psychiatry professor accidentally discovered he was a psychopath

 He came around to the idea gradually.

-"I just started asking everybody, what do you think of me?
+"I just started asking everybody, 'What do you think of me?'
 I started with my wife, my sister, my brothers, my parents.
 On and on.
 All the people close to me, including psychiatrists who I'd worked with for years who really knew me well.
-They all said – except for my mother, who said 'No, you're a nice boy' – everybody else said, we've been telling you for decades, for years, that you do psychopathic things."
+They all said — except for my mother, who said, 'No, you're a nice boy' — everybody else said, 'Wwe've been telling you for decades, for years, that you do psychopathic things.'"

 Assessments by his colleagues were what really convinced him.
 His brain scans, genetic markers and behaviours all pointed toward borderline psychopathy.
 If a cold-blooded killer is formed through both nature and nurture, Fallon's nature suggested he was capable of terrible things.
 Perhaps a lack of childhood trauma had prevented him from acting on his violent instincts, he thought.